How to Safely Co-Sleep with a Newborn Baby (Fully Without Stress)

-Choose the Best Bedside Co Sleeper and Take the Guesswork Out of How to Safely Co Sleep
+Taking all the Guesswork Out of How to Safely Co-Sleep

 While you may prefer a weightless waterbed or a soft-as-a-cloud pillow topper that leaves you feeling like you’re sleeping on air, babies need baby-secure beds that have been rigorously tested for safety.

-Because while adult mattresses just weren’t designed to properly support your baby (that’s the hard but honest truth!), made-just-for-them mattresses like the kind you’ll find on the best co bedside co sleeper will sit tightly against the co sleeper frame so there are no gaps, space, or crevices that your baby could accidentally slip into.
+Because while adult mattresses just weren’t designed to properly support your baby (that’s the hard but honest truth!), made-just-for-them mattresses like the kind you’ll find on the best bedside co-sleeper will sit tightly against the co-sleeper frame so there are no gaps, space, or crevices that your baby could accidentally slip into.

 Because enjoying the feeling of spending more time sleeping beside your baby, knowing that they are spending their night comforted and protected by your nearby touch?